Office of Hawaiian Affairs

 The Office of Hawaiian Affairs (OHA) is a self-governing corporate body of the State of Hawaii created by the 1978 Hawaii State Constitutional Convention.
 It is often described as the fourth branch of government in Hawaiʻi.

 OHA's mandate is to advance the education, health, housing and economics of (Kānaka Maoli) Native Hawaiians.
 OHA conducts research and advocacy to shape public policies.
 OHA works with communities to share information and build public support for Hawaiian issues.

 OHA was given control over certain public lands, and acquired other land-holdings for the provision of housing, supporting agriculture, and supporting cultural institutions.
 The lands initially given to OHA were originally crown lands of the Kingdom of Hawaiʻi, which had gone through various forms of public ownership since the overthrow of the Hawaiian Kingdom.

 OHA is a semi-autonomous government body administered by a nine-member board of trustees, elected by the people of the State of Hawaiʻi through popular suffrage.
+OHA manages more than $600 million worth of assets on behalf of Native Hawaiians.